 Coronary Artery Bypass Graft (CABG)

 Leonard et al. compared the efficiency of the radial artery and saphenous vein placement in the setting of CABG.
 Surgeons can use the radial artery as a conduit for CABG with excellent clinical outcomes.
 Debs et al. showed the frequency of functional graft occlusion in radial arteries was 12.0% vs. 19.7% in saphenous vein placement.
-Additionally, the incidence of complete graft occlusion in radial artery grafts were 8.9% vs. 18.6% in saphenous vein placement.
+Additionally, the incidence of complete graft occlusion in radial artery grafts was 8.9% vs. 18.6% in saphenous vein placement.

 Arteriovenous (AV) Fistulas

 The radial artery has long found use as a site for the creation of arteriovenous fistulas for dialysis.
-In a paper by Jennings et al. reported that the proximal radial artery provided an excellent site for low-risk of dialysis-related steal syndrome.
+A paper by Jennings et al. reported that the proximal radial artery provided an excellent site for low-risk of dialysis-related steal syndrome.
 While it has been recommended to create AV fistulas as far distal in the upper extremity as possible, Wu et al. documented low to moderate primary failure of proximal radial artery arteriovenous fistulas (PEAAVF) when selected as the primary site of PRAAVF formation; primary failure rate reached 12.3%.

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is commonly due to thinking of the transverse carpal ligament, which leads to compression of the median nerve.
 Other causes include diabetes mellitus, tumors, and ganglia.
 With an incidence of less than 3%, an aberrant radial artery may lead to carpal tunnel syndrome.
-When present, an aberrant radial artery arises from the main radial artery terminates at the wrist in the superficial palmar arch.
+When present, an aberrant radial artery arises from the main radial artery that terminates at the wrist in the superficial palmar arch.

 Palpation for the radial artery proximal to the wrist crease and immediately lateral to the tendon of flexor carpi radials muscle is a common site for medical professionals to document a patient’s pulse.
 Additionally, it can be palpated in the anatomical snuffbox as it crosses the lateral aspect of the wrist.
-The medial aspect of the snuffbox is the tendon of extensor pollicis brevis muscle.
+The medial aspect of the snuffbox is the tendon of the extensor pollicis brevis muscle.
 The lateral aspects are the tendons of the extensor pollicis longus and abductor pollicis longus muscles.

 Allen Test/Modified Allen Test

 The Allen test, first described by Edgar Van Nuys Allen in 1929, is a medical test to determine the arterial blood flow to the hand.
 An alternative method, the modified Allen test, proposed by Irving Wright, is considered superior.
-The hand receives blood supply from both the radial and ulnar artery, which form an anastomosis in the hand.
+The hand receives blood supply from both the radial and ulnar artery, which forms an anastomosis in the hand.
 Therefore, if one supply is inadequate, the other can help ensure proper profusion to intrinsic hand muscles.
 Below is the technique for performing the modified Allen test.